-This section demonstrate how to generate citations, copy and paste them into your document for immediate use, without using a citation manager.
+This section demonstrates how to generate citations, copy them, and paste them into your document for immediate use, without using a citation manager.
 You should always check all citation elements for missing or erroneous parts.

 Website Services for Generating Citations (mostly free)

-Make Citation: Generates citations in the following styles: MLA, APA, Chicago, Turabian, IEEE, ASAS, SSF, Harvard, and Vancouver, however covers a very limited number of source types.
+Make Citation: Generates citations in the following styles: MLA, APA, Chicago, Turabian, IEEE, ASAS, SSF, Harvard, and Vancouver.
+However, it covers a very limited number of source types.

 Tweet2Cite: A free utility that can take the URL of any tweet and generate citations in either MLA or APA format.